Steve Brodie (bridge jumper): In popular culture

 Brodie became a popular symbol of the Bowery and appeared personally in musical shows, and his character was used many times in film depictions of old New York.
 He starred in a three-act play titled On the Bowery by Robert Neilson Stephens, which opened in 1894.
 A facsimile of Brodie's saloon was the setting for the second act, and Brodie sang a song, "My Poil Is a Bowery Goil".
 Valerie Bergere played Blanche Livingstone, the girl he rescues and then falls in love with.
 The play culminated with Brodie jumping off the bridge.

 George Raft portrayed Brodie in the 1933 movie The Bowery which presents a fictional account of Brodie's dive.
 Years later, an actor named John Stevenson used Brodie's name for his movie stage name.

 In the 1946 noir film The Dark Corner (starring Lucille Ball and Mark Stevens), a taxi driver, when asked about William Bendix's gangster character falling to his death, said he "[n]ever saw anyone ever pull a Brodie and bounce."
 Brodie is also referenced in the 1947 Preston Sturges film, The Sin of Harold Diddlebock.
 In Samuel Fuller's 1952 film, Park Row, Brodie is portrayed by George O'Hanlon.

 In 1949, Warner Brothers released the Merrie Melodies cartoon Bowery Bugs, in which Bugs Bunny tells an old man the story of the Steve Brodie jump (Brodie's name is spelled "BRODY" on a plaque on the bridge in the spot where "Brody" supposedly jumped from).
 At the end, Bugs says to the old man, "And that's why Steve Brody jumped off the Brooklyn Bridge.
 Anything more you want to know?" and the old man replies, "Nope.
 That's enough, son.
 I'll buy it" - the implication being that Bugs is selling him the bridge.
 Bugs then breaks the fourth wall with a wink as the old man starts counting money into Bugs's hand.

 The flop 1965 Broadway musical Kelly was inspired by Brodie and climaxes with the lead character, Hop Kelly, completing the dive.

 The phrase "taken a Brody" is used in Thomas Pynchon's 1963 novel V.: "And next day she would read in the paper where Esther Harvitz, twenty-two, honors graduate of CCNY, had taken a Brody off some bridge, overpass or high building."
 Pynchon also used in The Crying of Lot 49: "...my best guide to the Trystero has taken a Brody."
 It also appears in David Foster Wallace's 1996 novel Infinite Jest: "McDade bitched at the meeting that if he had to watch Nightmare on Elm Street XXII: The Senescence one more time he was going to take a brody off the House's roof."

+Automobile steering wheel spinner knobs are sometimes called Brodie knobs, after Brodie.